fibo/zeroconf-redux/README.md

 npx zeroconf-redux
 ```

-Your browser will open and you can start coding your [React]/[Redux] awesome web app!
+Your browser will open and you can start coding your [React]/[Redux] awesome web app now!

 Read below for more details and instructions to improve this quick
 process and launch your dev server with a simple `npm start`.